 In 1852, Palmer's ambition directed him to Chicago.
-With the small amount of money he raised from his business in New York, along with a small family loan, totaling $5,000 in gold and bank notes, opened a retail dry goods store, P. Palmer & Company, at 137 Lake Street and he soon expanded into an adjoining store.
-In 1857, Palmer added a wholesale department to 112, 114 and 116 Lake Street, the establishment just vacated by his long-time friend, Marshall Field and his company, Field, Leiter & Co.
+With the small amount of money he raised from his business in New York, along with a small family loan, totaling $5,000 in gold and banknotes, he opened a retail dry goods store, P. Palmer & Company, at 137 Lake Street, and he soon expanded into an adjoining store.
+In 1857, Palmer added a wholesale department to 112, 114, and 116 Lake Street, the establishment just vacated by his long-time friend, Marshall Field, and his company, Field, Leiter & Co.

-Here, with increased room and added facilities, his business rapidly increased until within twelve years after beginning here with a capital of $5,000, the energy, perseverance and fair dealing of Potter Palmer had made his the largest dry goods house in Chicago.
+Here, with increased room and added facilities, his business rapidly increased until within twelve years after beginning here with a capital of $5,000, the energy, perseverance, and fair dealing of Potter Palmer had made him the largest dry goods house in Chicago.

-Palmer, at 38, was a millionaire many times over, not just from his dry goods business but also from well thought out investments in real estate.
-Unfortunately, his hard-driven lifestyle had taken a toll on his health, and his doctor urged hin to slow down.
+Palmer, at 38, was a millionaire many times over, not just from his dry goods business but also from well-thought-out investments in real estate.
+Unfortunately, his hard-driven lifestyle had taken a toll on his health, and his doctor urged him to slow down.
 Instead, he'd been buying up real estate at a fast pace.

-He had a vision of a new retail district, convenient to the railroad depots and farther removed from the foul-smelling Chicago River.
+He envisioned a new retail district, convenient to the railroad depots and farther removed from the foul-smelling Chicago River.
 The perfect location, he believed, was along State Street.
-In most people's eyes, State Street was an unlikely spot to build new businesses, and many of his contemporaries openly mocked his grand plan.
-Although it was a main north-south thoroughfare, it was a slum district, lined with cheap boardinghouses, butcher shops, saloons, and assorted shanties.
-The narrow street was muddy and rutted, and the only streetcar line was a "bobtail" car, pulled by horses along a single rail.
+State Street was an unlikely spot to build new businesses in most people's eyes, and many of his contemporaries openly mocked his grand plan.
+Although it was a main north-south thoroughfare, it was a slum district lined with cheap boardinghouses, butcher shops, saloons, and assorted shanties.
+The narrow street was muddy and rutted, and the only streetcar line was a "bobtail" car pulled by horses along a single rail.
 It frequently jumped the track in the mud, leaving passengers to wade through the muck to their destination.

 Palmer was not swayed by his critics.
 He was convinced that Lake Street was doomed to fail.
 Wedged in between the railroad and the sewage-filled river, it had no room to grow.
-The new Illinois Central Railroad and streetcar lines all converged at State Street, making it a convenient place to reach from any area of the metropolis.
-It only needed someone with vision to make it happen, and Potter Palmer was nothing less that a visionary.
+The new Illinois Central Railroad and streetcar lines all converged at State Street, making it a convenient place to reach from any metropolis area.
+It only needed someone with a vision to make it happen, and Potter Palmer was nothing less than a visionary.

 Raising Chicago Streets Out of the Mud in 1858.